silvhua/lighthouse-capstone-project/README.md

 <img src="./output/figures/pairplot_sm.png" width=400>

+Limitations of the data:
-A limitation of the data is that the variables are not normally distributed.
+* The variables are not normally distributed.
 It is likely that with a larger sample size, the data would have a normal distribution.
 I decided not to transform the data to to reduce skewness because it would make the results of the models less practical to apply for athletes and coaches.